kunlee0910/kunlee0910.github.io/_pages/teaching.md

 {% include base_path %}

 I am interested in teaching courses on social policy, welfare states, and social inequality, as well as on quantitative research methods.
-As a doctoral scholar, I have taught related courses at the University of Oxford and University of Mannheim.
-In the next stage, I aim to develop an interdisciplinary course encompassing social policy issues related to demographic aging and labor market changes from an international comparative perspective.
+I have taught related courses at the University of Oxford and University of Mannheim and completed training in advanced teaching and learning based on the UK Professional Standards Framework, accredited by [Higher Education Academy](https://www.advance-he.ac.uk/fellowship).
+In the next stage, I aim to develop an interdisciplinary course encompassing policy issues related to demographic aging and labor market changes from an international comparative perspective.

 ## Social Policy and Welfare States